diogowernik/django-python-backend-holding-and-investments/README.md

 # Django Python Api Backend for Holding and Investments

-This project have a backend for holding and investments.

-The frontend is in React.
-That can be accessed by the following link:
+There is already a frontend for this project, it is in React.
+And can be accessed by the following link:

 https://github.com/diogowernik/react-frontend-holding-and-investments